Internet in Egypt: Alternative offer

-There is an alternative offer from 512k to 24mbit, ranging from 2GB a month to 200GB a month as a fair usage coverage with reduced prices to encourage low-range users to uptake of broadband.
+There is an alternative offer from 512k to 24 mbit, ranging from 2 GB a month to 200 GB a month as a fair usage coverage with reduced prices to encourage low-range users to uptake of broadband.

 Confusion about capping

-Most ISPs, even though they are capped to 40-150GB a month, still claim the offers as unlimited.
+Most ISPs, even though they are capped to 40-150 GB a month, still claim the offers as unlimited.
 Also, companies use vague and inconclusive responses about the Fair Usage Policy and its implementation of different packages.
 The ISP's websites got the FUP in English and placed in hard-to-navigate places, plus most of the technical support and representatives are denying that any FUP is in place, which is felt by the end-user to be in place, possibly in fear of customers canceling their subscriptions at the thought of being capped.

 Performance improvement

 The service improved dramatically between 2007 and late 2009 due to the heavy investment of all parties involved in the provision of Internet infrastructure.
-According to NTRA, the total international bandwidth at the end of 2009 was 90458MB and the number of ports was 970557.
-This is a dramatic increase from the first quarter of 2009 of only 16,995MB.
+According to NTRA, the total international bandwidth at the end of 2009 was 90458 MB and the number of ports was 970557.
+This is a dramatic increase from the first quarter of 2009 of only 16,995 MB.
 This means that the bandwidth made available to customers with telecommunication infrastructure had greatly increased.